 (Note: I’m sure there are differences across cultures in various parts of the world for what foods were considered traditional foods and what was common for people to eat.
 Any historical information about food that I am referring to is mostly about what people in North America would have eaten in the past few centuries since that is the area of food history that I know the most about.)

 1) Crisco and Other Vegetable Oils

 Before the 20th century, people used traditional fats such as butter, lard, tallow, and sometimes olive oil or coconut oil depending on where they lived.
-In America, the most common pre-20th century fats were butter, lard, and tallow.
+In America, the most common pre-20th century fats were butter, lard, and suet or tallow.
 Many times, these traditional cooking fats were made at home from the cream and rendered fat of their own farm animals.